 Zotero Groups

-Zotero Groups Considerations
+Collaborating with Zotero Groups

 Zotero Groups provide an excellent platform for collaborative research, enabling users to share, organize, and manage references and resources effectively.
 This tutorial combines best practices, step-by-step instructions, and general recommendations from various trusted resources to help you make the most of Zotero Groups.